theorychemyang/CNEO-QM-MM-Example/README.md

 The source codes of [modified GROMACS](https://github.com/theorychemyang/gromacs) and [modified PySCF](https://github.com/theorychemyang/pyscf) can be downloaded from our GitHub repository, respectively.
 The procedure for installing PySCF is the same as "Build from source" method on PySCF's [official installation guide](https://pyscf.org/install.html#build-from-source).
 For GROMACS, the procedure is the same as the [official guide](https://manual.gromacs.org/current/install-guide/), except that when configuring GROMACS with `cmake`, the flag `-DGMX_PYSCF=ON` needs to be set.

+## Get PLUMED support for GROMACS that can run CNEO:

+We have a version of modified GROMACS v2024.3 which can be patched by [PLUMED 2.9.4](https://www.plumed.org/doc-v2.9/user-doc/html/gromacs-2024-3.html).

 ## Run a CNEO-QM/MM calculation with GROMACS and PySCF:

 The procedure of CNEO-QM/MM is similar to that of a generic QM/MM calculation using GROMACS-CP2K packages (https://github.com/bioexcel/gromacs-2022-cp2k-tutorial).
 The required user inputs in a working directory are:
 1. initial configuration (`.gro` file)
 2. force field parameters (`.top`, `.itp`, `.rtp` files, etc.)
 3. calculation parameters (`.mdp` file)